ahmed-hassan97/-Advanced-Lane-line-Finding/README.md

 ## Overview :point_left:
 ---

+## in this project i will compined advanced technique in computer vision to find lane line
+## using camera calibration and how to undistortion image
+## and make prespective transform on image

 ---
 ## steps of project :
 ---
 ### Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.

-2- Apply a distortion correction to raw images.
-Use color transforms, gradients, etc., to create a *thresholded binary image *bold text
+### Apply a distortion correction to raw images.
+Use color transforms, gradients, etc., to create a thresholded binary image

-3- Apply a perspective transform to rectify binary image ("birds-eye view").
+### Apply a perspective transform to rectify binary image ("birds-eye view").

-4- Detect lane pixels and fit to find the lane boundary.
+### Detect lane pixels and fit to find the lane boundary.

-5- Determine the curvature of the lane and vehicle position with respect to center.
+### Determine the curvature of the lane and vehicle position with respect to center.

-6- Warp the detected lane boundaries back onto the original image.
+### Warp the detected lane boundaries back onto the original image.

-7- Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle
+### Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle

-8- applay this steps on video stream.
+### applay this steps on video stream.

 ---